f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Types.md

   type Value Name NameserviceModuleName = Whois
 ~~~

-At is point, you can now use database operations exported by `Tendermint.SDK.BaseApp.Store` such as `put`/`set`/`delete` for key value pairs of type `(Name, Whois)`.
+At is point, you can use the database operations exported by `Tendermint.SDK.BaseApp.Store` such as `put`/`set`/`delete` for key value pairs of type `(Name, Whois)`.

 ### Query Types

-In the `cosmos-sdk` it was assumed that you would use `url` formatted queries with some possible query params.
-For example,
-to query a `Whois` value based on a `Name`, you might submit a `query` message with the route `nameservice/whois` and supply
-a value of type `Name` to specify as the `data` field.
-This SDK makes the same assumption for compatability reasons.
+The [`cosmos-sdk`](https://github.com/cosmos/cosmos-sdk) assumes that you use `url` formatted queries with some possible query params.
+For example, to query a `Whois` value based on a `Name`, you might submit a `query` message with the route `nameservice/whois` and supply a value of type `Name` to specify as the `data` field.
+Our SDK makes the same assumption for compatability reasons.

 In order to register the `Whois` type with the query service, you must implement the `Queryable` typeclass: